-If you have received an offer of admission and who have paid the enrollment fee submit an original bank statement or letter from the bank issued within the last 6 months.
-The bank statement must reflect a balance that is equal to tuition, room, board, and fees less scholarships and grants awarded.
+If you have received an offer of admission and paid your enrollment fee, you must submit an original bank statement or letter from the bank issued within the last 6 months.
+The bank statement or letter must reflect a balance that is equal to tuition, room, board, and fees less scholarships and grants awarded.
 You may email this document to admissions@brevard.edu.
 This document must come from the bank or a bank official.
 Brevard College will use this information to process your I-20, which is needed to obtain your F-1 student visa.